elizabethduane/mazetask/README.md

 3. Erase the content new file and copy the code of one .txt file downloaded.
 4. Do it for each survey file.

+### Further reading / How to cite
+**By using this script, you must cite these articles:**

+>OLIVEIRA, C.; COSTA, E.; CANABRAVA, K.; BARROS, N. Examining the use of an online version of the maze task as a pedagogical tool for second language learning.
+Veredas, v.
+24, n.
+1,2020.

+- PsyToolkit articles:

+>Stoet, G. (2010).
+PsyToolkit - A software package for programming psychological experiments using Linux.
+Behavior Research Methods, 42(4), 1096-1104.

+>Stoet, G. (2017).
+PsyToolkit: A novel web-based method for running online questionnaires and reaction-time experiments.
+Teaching of Psychology, 44(1), 24-31.